 Secret Hidden Box of Toys in the Front Seat

 Put a mix of old and new “hands on” activities in a box and keep it out of site.

 I used to put this box right next to our toddler, but I’ve found it all provides more entertainment if I give out one new activity at a time.

 Honestly, before the kids turn 2, we just bring a couple favorite baby toys and they do fine.
 Our babies have generally been pretty happy in the car except for the aforementioned projectile vomiting incident.
 My theory is that sleep training from birth helps babies travel well in the car!

 As the kids have gotten older, a toy box has come in handy though.
-I usually get a couple new fun things from the Target dollar spot!

 - New coloring book